olliecheng/mathia-rulebook/roles/coroner.md

 ---
 Coroner > Italian Mafia X (dead);
-Coroner returns "X was Mafia";
+Coroner returns "X was Italian Mafia";
-Coroner is not made aware of the faction of the Mafia if there are multiple factions.;
+Coroner is made aware of the faction of the Mafia if there are multiple factions.;

 {% endcapture %}
 {% include interactions.html content=interactions %}